 4. Get Medical Attention as Soon as You Can

-One of the most important things that a person can do after a car accident is seek medical attention.
-This is a necessary step for a number of reasons, especially when you consider the amount of serious injuries a person can sustain after the crash.
+One of the most important things that a person can do after a car accident is to seek medical attention.
+This is a necessary step for a number of reasons, especially when you consider the number of serious injuries a person can sustain after the crash.

 Getting medical attention first helps to take care of your own personal harm, allowing you to get the treatment necessary to begin the healing process.
 The doctor can diagnose any injury that may have been sustained and start any necessary procedures.